farrelleoin93/milestone-3-seed-shelf/README.md

 2. As the owner I want to provide people with a visually appealing website.
 3. As the owner I want to provide people with clear instructions on how to grow different types of plants.
 4. As the owner I want to increase the volume of people that visit this website over time.
+5. As the owner I want to be able to delete the content that users have added.

 ## <a name="user-requirements">User Requirements and Expectations</a>